FM Logo

 Another novelty that I marked with a double red circle is the launch of CTRL by Central.
 For years we have built precarious "scaffolding" around LLMs to force them to act.
 CTRL promises a native runtime for agents.

 The difference is subtle but fundamental: we move from probabilistic generation (AI that "guesses" the next word) to deterministic action.
 To integrate AI into core business processes, I need certainty, not creativity.
 This runtime could become the standard for those who, like me, want to build systems that execute tasks without hallucinating.
+The choice that shows up in every serious project is binary: either you accept the hallucination risk and put a human-in-the-loop to validate every critical output, or you pay the cost of building execution deterministically from the design phase.
+AI integration consulting on core processes exists precisely to keep those two tracks apart, because treating a finance workflow like a creative chat is the leading cause of projects pulled after six months.

 Cleaning up the chaos and automating routine